Ecommerce Growth

 Understand conversion pathways

-If a path is short, it means that you have done an effective job of gaining their attention and guiding them down the funnel.
+If the conversion path is short, it means that you have done an effective job of gaining their attention and guiding them down the funnel.

-Conversion pathways are typically most useful for measuring user actions.
-For example, lead generation, eCommerce purchases, or newsletter signups are all valid conversion pathways on Google Analytics.
+For example, lead generation, eCommerce purchases, or newsletter signups are all valid conversion pathways.

 Handle objections early